Intersec/selectic/doc/list.md

 * **text** {`string`} _(mandatory)_: The text which is displayed to select the option or when it is selected.
 * **title** {`string`}: Text displayed in `title` when cursor is over the option (default: `''`).
 * **disabled** {`boolean`}: if `true`, this option cannot be selected (default: `false`).
+In "multiple" mode, if the option is already selected, it cannot be removed from selection (it can always be removed by changing `value` of the component).
 * **className** {`string`}: `class` that are applied on the option (default: `''`).
 * **style** {`string`}: css style which are applied on the option (default: `''`).
 * **icon** {`string`}: class names which are applied on a `<span>` before text in the option to display an icon (default: `''`).
 * **options** {`options[]`}: an other list of options.
 The current option is considered as a group (equivalent of `optgroup`) (default: `undefined`).
 * **group** {`string | number`}: If set, the option is part of the given group.
 This property is needed only in dynamic mode if the option is part of an optgroup (default: `null`).
-* **exclusive** {`boolean`}: If set to `true`, in multiple mode, this option will be the only one selected.
+* **exclusive** {`boolean`}: If set to `true`, in "multiple" mode, this option will be the only one selected.
 It means that it clears the previous selected options, and if another option is selected, this option is no more selected.
 * **data** {`any`}: You can store any information here, it will be provided when getting selected options. _It is not used by selectic so it can be anything you want_ (default: `undefined`).

 ```javascript